Home Electrical Safety Guide: What Every Homeowner Must Know

 Frequently Asked Questions

 Most electricians and home safety organizations recommend a professional electrical inspection every 3 to 5 years for homes in good condition.
 However, you should schedule an inspection immediately if you purchase an older home, notice warning signs like flickering lights or tripping breakers, or plan a major renovation that adds significant electrical load.
+Including an electrical check as part of your seasonal home maintenance checklist helps you catch small issues before they become dangerous.

 A GFCI (Ground Fault Circuit Interrupter) protects against electrical shock by detecting current leaking to ground through an unintended path, such as water or a person.
 An AFCI (Arc Fault Circuit Interrupter) protects against electrical fires by detecting dangerous arcing conditions caused by damaged or deteriorating wiring.
 GFCI outlets are required near water sources like kitchens and bathrooms, while AFCIs are required in bedrooms, living rooms, and most other living spaces under modern electrical codes.